TTLabs/EvaporateJS/README.md

 The timestamp of the last time the part was uploaded is compared against the value of a `Date()` calculated as `s3FileCacheHoursAgo` ago as a way to gauge 'freshness'.
 If the last upload was earlier than the number of hours specified, then the file is uploaded again.

+It is still possible to have different files with the same name, size and timestamp.
+In this case, EvaporateJS calculates the checksum for the first part and compares that to the checksum of the first part of the file to be uploaded.
+If they differ, the file is uploaded anew.

+### AWS S3 Cleanup and Housekeeping

+After you initiate multipart upload and upload one or more parts, you must either complete or abort multipart upload in order to stop getting charged for storage of the uploaded parts.
+Only after you either complete or abort multipart upload, Amazon S3 frees up the parts storage and stops charging you for the parts storage.
+Refer to the [AWS Multipart Upload Overview]http://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html for more information.

+The sample S3 bucket policy shown above should configure your S3 bucket to allow cleanup of orphaned multipart uploads but the cleanup task is not part of EvaporateJS.
+A separate tool or task will need to be created to query orphaned multipart uploads and abort them using some appropriate heuristic.

+Refer to this functioning [Ruby on Rails rake task]https://github.com/bikeath1337/evaporate/blob/master/lib/tasks/cleanup.rake for ideas.

 ## Integration